 humbucking sound.
 You can find wiring info on the TECHNICAL SPECS tab above.

-We may have a lefty or gold plated neck pickup in stock, same price, just check with us on availability.
+We may have a lefty or gold plated neck pickup in stock, for $10 more, just check with us on availability.
 The bridge pickup is the same for left and right-handed as the poles are flat.

 Here is a video we made at my shop with Jim Weider comparing the Big-T to a stock Telecaster custom shop pickup.